-Resources to help you be ready to make your voice heard in this year's upcoming elections.
+Below are some resources to help you get ready to make your voice heard in this year's upcoming elections.

 If you have any problem with casting your vote or if you observe a problem at your polling place, contact your county Supervisor of Elections office immediately.
 If that does not resolve the issue, please call the Election Protection Hotline.